ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 val hello : unit -> unit
 ```

-Explicitly defining a module interface, allows restricting the default one.
+Explicitly defining a module interface allows restricting the default one.
 It
 acts as a mask over the module's implementation.
 The `cairo.ml` file defines
 `Cairo`'s implementation.
 Adding a `cairo.mli` file defines `Cairo`'s interface.
 Filenames without extensions must be the same.